Arc US 2019

 Arc US brings America’s top Principal Architects together in one place for 4 days and 3 nights.
 Principals learn about new solutions that they can pass on to their clients and enhance their businesses.
 They do this through expert seminars and a series of private, pre-selected meetings with leaders of innovative, high-end supplier companies.

-At Arc US your meetings are with national managers or company presidents.
+Your meetings are with national managers or company presidents.
 I now have a high-level name and face associated to many of the building products we specify and use every day.

 Anne Whitacre